flutter/website/accessiblity.md

 permalink: /accessibility/
 ---

-Flutter is committed to enable developers to make their apps accessible: usable for all, including those with disabilities such as blindness or motor impairment.
+Flutter is committed to supporting developers who want to make their apps more
+accessible: usable by as many people as possible, including those with disabilities such as blindness or motor impairment.

 * Placeholder for TOC
 {:toc}